 DRC (Democratic Republic of Congo)

 In Yemen, wives are required to have “legitimate intercourse” with their husbands when they are “fit to do so”.
-The law also state that they need to obey her husband and refrain from leaving home unless their husbands will not give permission to do so.
+The law also states that they need to obey her husband and refrain from leaving home unless their husbands will not give permission to do so.

-In India, unless the wife is under 15 years old, sexual acts between a man and his wife cannot be considered rape.
+In India, unless the wife is under 15 years old, acts between a man and his wife cannot be considered rape.

 Husbands are allowed to punish their wives using physical force, the purpose behind such action is “correction”.
 So long as the offense doesn’t result in “grievous hurt”.